saucelabs/sauce-docs/docs/error-reporting/project-setup/stability-metrics.md

 We understand that different applications are likely to require different metrics to properly monitor stability.
 While our SDKs provide session and unique user metrics out of the box, we have built this set of features to allow users to define custom metric events to suit the needs of their applications.

-For example, you could configure metrics to normalize for:
+For example, you can configure metrics to normalize for:

 - How many minutes of app usage were crash/error-free?
 - How many "levels" in your game had a crash/error occur?